lakshaygeek511/lakshaygeek511/README.md

 - 🔭 I work as a **Data Analyst** with 1.5+ years of experience transforming operational and product data into actionable insights.
 - 🛠️ Specializing in **SQL, Python, Excel, and Power BI** for EDA, KPI reporting, and scalable data models.
 - 📈 Authored 600+ production SQL queries & reduced aging inventory exposure by 17% at Yamaha Motors.
-- 🧠 Strong foundation in Software Engineering, building reliable data pipelines and interactive dashboards.
+- 🧠 Strong foundation in Data Analysis, providing reliable data insights and interactive dashboards.
 - 📫 Reach me at: **lakshay.511garg@gmail.com**
 - ⚡ Fun fact: I love finding the story hidden in messy datasets!